flutter/website/gestures.md

 respond to presses (taps), and [`ListView`](https://docs.flutter.io/flutter/widgets/ListView-class.html) responds to swipes to trigger scrolling.
-If you aren't using those widgets, but you want the "ink splash" effect on a tap, you can use [`InkWell`](https://docs.flutter.io/flutter/material/InkWell-class.html).
+If you are not using those widgets, but you want the "ink splash" effect on a tap, you can use [`InkWell`](https://docs.flutter.io/flutter/material/InkWell-class.html).

 ## Gesture disambiguation